-The following factors in favour of a positive decision on Project 3 are observed:
+The following factors in favour of a positive decision on Project 2 are observed:

-- The proposals are aligned with the State's energy security, energy generation and carbon footprint policies and plans; - The proposed projects are aligned with spatial plans for the sub-region in which they are proposed - The nation will benefit from enhanced energy security and reduced carbon footprint - The land to be developed is relatively low capacity, low value grazing land, will have no significant effect on present grazing activities linked to the property - The development of Project 3 will in itself have no discernible effect on broader farming life styles in the area, especially since there are no residents living adjacent to Project 3.

-- The significantly poor portion of the Dealesville community and residents will benefit from job opportunities offered by one or more of the projects, even though the number of jobs on offer will be limited - Developmental opportunities will be afforded to the Tokologo Local Municipality, particularly Dealesville itself, by means of the increased circulation of money, generated by each project and collectively by the four solar PV projects, in the local economy.
+- The proposals are aligned with the State's energy security, energy generation and carbon footprint policies and plans - The proposed projects are aligned with spatial plans for the sub-region in which they are proposed - The nation will benefit from enhanced energy security and reduced carbon footprint - Project 2 is largely internal to the farm Visserspan and its southern boundary will abut another solar PV project, hence its development will have minimal impacts on surrounding properties - The land to be developed is relatively low capacity, low value grazing land, will have no significant effect on present grazing activities linked to the property - The development of Project 2 will in itself have no discernible effect on broader farming life styles in the area - The significantly poor portion of the Dealesville community and residents will benefit from job opportunities and job options offered by one or more of the projects, even though the number of jobs on offer will be limited.
+Traditionally jobs for unskilled workers in farming have been poorly paid, so they might have more options for employment with the development of a renewable energy generation industry in the region - Developmental opportunities will be afforded to the Tokologo Local Municipality, particularly Dealesville itself, by means of the increased circulation of money generated by each project, and collectively by the four solar PV projects, in the local economy.